Camila Cabello Says She Has OCD, Experienced ‘Constant, Unwavering, Relentless Anxiety’

 Camila Cabello is ready to get candid about her mental health struggles.
 In a new essay written for WSJ Magazine in honor of Mental Health Awareness Month, the singer discussed her private difficulties with obsessive-compulsive disorder and anxiety.

-Cabello starts the essay by exploring the contrast between the life she presents on Instagram and the one she actually lives from day to day.
+Cabello started the essay by exploring the contrast between the life she presents on Instagram and the one she actually lives day to day.

 “Here’s what there aren’t pictures of from the last year: me crying in the car talking to my mom about how much anxiety and how many symptoms of OCD I was experiencing.
 My mom and me in a hotel room reading books about OCD because I was desperate for relief.
 Me experiencing what felt like constant, unwavering, relentless anxiety that made day-to-day life painfully hard,” Cabello wrote.

 Initially, the singer said that she didn’t want to tell anyone she was struggling with her mental health because she was embarrassed.
 She said that she didn’t want people who thought she was strong and confident to discover that she actually felt weak.
-There was a little voice in her head telling her that if she was honest about the problems she was facing, people would think there was something wrong with her, or that she wasn’t able to handle it herself.
+There was a little voice in her head telling her that if she was honest about the problems she was facing, people would think there was something wrong with her or that she wasn’t able to handle the issues herself.

 View this post on Instagram